Items You Need

 Greet the Gods, ancestors, and ahmans, and give thanks:

-“I welcome You, Gods.
-I thank You for Your blessings and love.
+“I welcome You, Holy Gods, ancestors, and ahmans.
+I thank You for all the blessings and other good things You bring into my life.”

 If you wish, you may speak personal prayers to the Hailagans.
 Use this time to connect with divinity in ways that speak to you, such as through dance, song, meditation, etc.